superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation.md

 <!-- TODO: Replace this text with a summary of article for SEO -->

+# Retrieval Augmented Generation

 <!-- TODO: Cover image -->

-# Improving RAG with a Multi-Agent System
+## Enhancing RAG with a Multi-Agent System

-Retrieval augmented generation (RAG) has emerged as a promising technique to enhance the capabilities of large language models (LLMs).
-In RAG, supplementary information is retrieved from knowledge sources and incorporated into the input prompt to provide useful context to the LLM.
-This allows the LLM to produce outputs grounded in facts and external knowledge.

-However, existing RAG systems face challenges like retrieving the most relevant passages from a large corpus, high latency when searching massive databases, and lack of appropriate weighting between the original prompt and retrieved context.
-These issues limit the performance improvements from RAG under real-world constraints.

-Multi-agent systems with specialized roles have potential to address many RAG challenges and unlock further gains.
-By dividing the retrieval, reading, ranking and integration tasks between collaborative agents, relevance, scalability and latency can be improved.

-This article explores how a multi-agent architecture with retriever, ranker, reader and orchestrator agents can enhance RAG for LLMs.
-The benefits of factored retrieval, parallelized search, specialized relevance ranking, summarization and optimized prompt augmentation are discussed.
-Experiments demonstrate significant gains over single-agent RAG across appropriateness, coherence and correctness metrics.
-The promising future of multi-agent RAG is highlighted.
+Retrieval-augmented generation (RAG) has shown great promise for powering conversational AI.
+However, existing implementations struggle with relevance, latency, and coherence.
+A multi-agent architecture that divides responsibilities across specialized retrieval, ranking, reading, and orchestration agents can overcome these limitations and unlock further gains.

+In RAG systems today, a single model handles the full workflow of query analysis, passage retrieval, contextual ranking, summarization, and prompt augmentation.
+By factoring this into separate agents that operate asynchronously, each agent can focus on its specialized capability using custom models and data.
+For example, dedicated retriever agents can efficiently search large corpora using optimized vector indexes.
+Reader agents can distill retrieved passages down to salient facts.
+An orchestrator agent can dynamically adjust prompt hybridization to maximize coherence.

+This article explores a multi-agent RAG architecture and quantifies its benefits:

+- Focused specialization improves relevance and quality.
+Retriever agents leverage tailored similarity metrics, rankers weigh signals like source credibility, readers summarize context.
+- Asynchronous operation reduces latency by parallelizing retrieval.
+Slow operations don't block faster ones.
+- Easy horizontal scaling by adding more retriever agents.
+- Flexibility to incorporate new data sources through additional retriever agents.
+- Modular components allow iterative enhancement over time.

+Experiments demonstrate multi-agent RAG significantly improves appropriateness, coherence and correctness over single-agent RAG.
+The future potential of multi-agent architectures for conversational systems is promising.

+However, this approach may not be suitable for all use cases.
+It is most appropriate when reasoning over diverse information sources is needed.
+For simpler conversational tasks, a single RAG agent may suffice.

 ## RAG Challenges and Opportunities